 Listening to our favorite music could make our drugs more effective

 We now know that listening to music that we like can help fight anxiety or even pain.
 Published in the journal Clinical Nursing Research (Source 1), a new study adds a virtue to listening to music.
-Listening to music that you like could thus increase the effectiveness of drugs.
+Listening to music that you like might thus increase the effectiveness of drugs.

 This small study involved 12 patients undergoing chemotherapy treatment who agreed to listen to their favorite music for 30 minutes each time they needed to take their anti-nausea medication.
 They repeated this process each time nausea arose during the five days following the chemotherapy session.
 A total of 66 such “events” occurred, allowing researchers to draw meaningful data.